alexlawson274/China-New-Times-Coverage-Project/README.md

 China makes up roughly 17% of the world's economy in 2025 (having grown rapidly since the start of the century).
 I wanted to understand whether the Western media's coverage of China kept pace with the country's growth.

 ##  Methodology
-Using the New York Times Article Search API (see source data below), I counted how many articles mention "China" was mentioned in a New York Times article in a given year.
+Using the New York Times Article Search API (see source data below), I counted how many articles  "China" in the New York Times article in a given year.
 I then compared the amount of coverage China receives to that of other major economies.

-<b> How the New York Times International Coverage Index is Calculated for 2024 <b/>
+<b> How the New York Times International Coverage Index is Calculated for 2024 </b>

-..>Count the mentions in the NYT for each of the top 20 economies in the world (by GDP) ..>Calculate the average of the top 20 country mentions ..>Divide each country's mention count by the average of the top 20
+..>Count the mentions in the NYT for each of the top 20 economies in the world (by GDP)

+..>Calculate the average of the top 20 country mentions

+..>Divide each country's mention count by the average of the top 20

 This gives the New York Times International Coverage Index (1= low coverage, 3= high coverage)